 Harriet turned out to be another film that told me a story I had never heard before.
-It’s a biopic about Harriet Tubman, an abolitionist who lived during the age of American slavery in the 19th century.
+Directed and co-written by Kasi Lemmons, it’s a biopic about Harriet Tubman, an abolitionist who lived during the age of American slavery in the 19th century.
 The movie follows her escape from slavery as well as saving others later from it and it’s told gracefully, however it never quite blossoms.

 There are some instances of interpolating gospel music that serve almost like a palette cleanser to heaviness of the script.
 It’s refreshing to see that happen in a biopic that’s not a musical biopic and I wish there was more of it (more about this further down).
 Cynthia Erivo who plays Harriet has a stunning voice so whenever she sings, you can feel that it’s meaningful to the emotional weight this story carries.
 Erivo’s acting is a highlight as well, her commitment to the role was clear to see right from the first scene.
 Leslie Odom Jr. (William Still) also stands out from the supporting cast, making you feel like there was possibly an interesting side-plot involving him that just didn’t get told.